Share this story!

 If you are building an extension with the incorporation of a bi-folding door and roof light you will typically need planning permission before you begin the build.

 For any new build homes, the doors you incorporate must meet the standards set out by building regulations.
 A reputable manufacturer such as Quickslide will offer a versatile range of doors designed to ensure the prevention of unauthorised access.
-These doors may include the incorporation of enhanced hardware and glass upgrades.
+These doors may include the incorporation of enhanced hardware and glass upgrades such as double and triple glazing.
 To make sure the doors you buy can be incorporated into your new build, ask if the doors have been tested to PAS 24: 2016.

 If your home is listed and/or if you live in a conservation area, you will need to be very careful and always check what types of doors you can replace your current ones with.
 There will likely be restrictions in terms of the design and material you can opt for, so we always recommend checking with a planning officer before buying.